Biden is due to meet King Charles, PM Sunak during a brief visit to the UK - ExBulletin

 When the pair met at the COP26 UN climate summit in Scotland two years ago, Biden praised Charles’ leadership on the matter, telling him “We really need you.”

-After the meeting, Biden and Sunak leave Britain for Lithuania where NATO leaders will gather for a key summit.
+After the meeting, Biden and Sunak leave Britain for Lithuania where NATO leaders will meet for a key summit.
 Biden is then expected to travel to Helsinki for a meeting with Nordic leaders.

-Reporting by Michael Holden Additional reporting by Muvija M Editing by Helen Popper

 |